 The soft humming of a song and even Bhramari Pranayama can have a similar effect.
-To practice Bhramari Pranayama you have to lengthen your exhalation to make mmmm… sound, which further amplifies the parasympathetic response thus helping in stimulating vagus nerve.
+To practice Bhramari Pranayama you have to lengthen your exhalation to make mmmm… sound, which further amplifies the parasympathetic response thus helping with vagus nerve stimulation.

 A Study published in Psychological Science, links having kind and compassionate attitude with enhanced vagal tone.
 Study participants embarked on “loving kindness” meditation for a six-week course.

 Another study found higher levels of gamma brain waves ad thicker cerebral cortices- area associated with higher brain functions, in meditators (biomed research international 2015).